At Francis Wilks & Jones we are often asked how to put a company into administration? Our brilliant team has been helping business since 2002.

 - Make any order that the court thinks appropriate.

-At Francis Wilks & Jones we have experts who deal with all types of company insolvency and are available to speak with you regarding all the options for a company in trouble.
-Please give one of our team a call on 020 7841 0390 who will be happy to talk through the options available to your company.
+At Francis Wilks & Jones we have experts who deal with all types of company insolvency and company rescue.
+We are available to speak with you regarding all the options for a company in trouble.
+Please give one of our team a call and we will happily talk through the options available to your company.